- 1. (Optional) Create separate workspaces

 Before you invite stakeholders to the repository, import some data to avoid stakeholders come into an empty tool.
 Convincing coworkers of a new tool is a lot easier if they can immediately see something there.

-Tip: To minimize the barrier of entry, you can use Single Sign-on so people don't need to create a username and password but can log in with one click.
+Tip: To minimize the barrier of entry, you can use Single Sign-On so people don't need to create a username and password but can log in with one click.

 3. Set up Workspace integrations